bayyaraghu/Usecase/README.md

 3. Grades greater then equal to 0 and less then equal to 49 re-do

 And to check how professor or instructor motivation will help student to perform better in course.
 And how it influence in making decision to make his/her career in it.
+This is analyze but student random feedback system or random selection verificatio on student performance